Analysis of a platooned car-following model with different inter-platoon communication levels: Numerical simulations

 Figure \ref{sim1-2-1v} is the plots of minimum and maximum speeds of all vehicles corresponding to Figure \ref{sim1-2-1h}.

+Figure \ref{sim1-2-2} is the plots of headways and extreme speeds of all vehicles corresponding to Figure \ref{sim1-2-1h}.

 From the simulation results, we observe that increasing communication delays between platoons negatively impacts the stability of CAV platoons.
 Moreover, the variance in headways grows exponentially with increased delay, which aligns with theoretical analysis.
+The results from random delay shows that the noises from communication have negligible to marginal impacts under certain threshold.
 These findings can guide CAV manufacturers in setting standards for sensors and other hardware components that influence communication delays.